prometheus/docs/content/docs/operating/security.md

 attack vectors that some configurations may enable.

 As with any complex systems it is not possible to guarantee that there are no bugs.
-If you find a security bug, please file it in the issue tracker of the relevant component.
-If you prefer to report privately, please do so to the maintainers listed in the MAINTAINERS.md of the relevant repository.
+If you find a security bug please report it privately to the maintainers listed in the MAINTAINERS.md of the relevant repository.

 ## Prometheus